Avera Twin Register

 Why should I (or a loved one) join?

-- You’ll provide information for scientific research, which may allow for more accurate diagnosis, the development of better treatments and possibly the prevention of diseases.
+- It’s invaluable.
+You’ll provide information for scientific research, which may allow for more accurate diagnosis, the development of better treatments and possibly the prevention of diseases.

 - You’ll be a part of a team of world leading experts in twin research!